oxiadenine/kotlin-js-wrappers/README.md

 **All packages require JDK 8 to be installed.**

+**Important:** versions starting from the Kotlin  `v1.5.21` are being published with the new group ID `io.sunland`, since the repository has been transferred from [samgarasx](https://github.com/samgarasx) GitHub.

 ### Contributing

-If you are interested to help in this project, please see the open [issues](https://github.com/samgarasx/kotlin-js-wrappers/issues) or contact to [samgarasx@gmail.com](mailto:samgarasx@gmail.com).
+If you are interested to help in this project, please see the open [issues](https://github.com/sunlandx/kotlin-js-wrappers/issues) or contact to [samgarasx@gmail.com](mailto:samgarasx@gmail.com).